 - When I served as the Ranking member of the Commerce, Justice and Science Appropriations Subcommittee in the 110th Congress, I was honored to work closely on technology issues with the NSF whose mission is unique among the federal government’s scientific research agencies in that it supports science and engineering across all disciplines; during which time I was present for the opening of the NSF South Pole Station.

 - NSF currently funds research and education activities at more than 2,000 universities, colleges, K-12 schools, businesses, and other research institutions through the United States.

 - Supporting the United States Patent and Trademark Office in protecting the work of American inventors and innovators.

-Of course, our challenge in today’s constrained fiscal environment is to find ways to continue to provide resources to our home state colleges and universities, medical centers, rehabilitations facilities, military installations (like Picatinny Arsenal) among other organizations, to further advance basic science.
+Of course, our challenge in today’s constrained fiscal environment is to find ways to continue to provide resources to New Jersey colleges and universities, medical centers, rehabilitations facilities, Princeton Plasma Physics Laboratory among other organizations, to further advance basic science.

 I will continue my advocacy for science and mathematics education, research, and development at all levels.
-I strongly believe that innovation in our laboratories and in our schools is what makes our country stronger.
+I strongly believe that research and development and innovation in our laboratories and in our schools is what makes our country stronger.
 That focus helps Americans live longer and healthier lives and allows for our workers to compete against nations like China and India in a truly global marketplace.
-And, mathmatics and science education bolster our homeland security and national defense.
+And, mathematics and science education bolster our homeland security and national defense.